-For assets other than acquired goodwill, an annual evaluation is conducted of whether there exists impairment loss indicators recognized previously that might have already ceased to exist or decreased.
+For assets other than acquired goodwill, an annual evaluation i of previously recognized impairments is conducted to determine whether the conditions which caused the previous impairments have been reversed or ceased to exist.
 The recoverable amount is estimated if such indicators exist.
 An impairment loss previously recognized is reversed only if there have been changes in estimates used to determine the asset's recoverable amount from the last time in which an impairment loss was recognized.
 If this is the case, the carrying value of the asset is increased to its recoverable amount.
-This increased amount cannot exceed the carrying value that would have been determined net of depreciation if an asset impairment loss would have not been recognized in prior years.
-This reversal is recognized with a credit to profit or loss unless an asset is recorded at the revalued amount.
-Should this be the case, the reversal is treated as an increase in revaluation.
+This increased amount cannot exceed the carrying value that would have been determined net of depreciation if an asset impairment loss had not been recognized in prior years.
+This reversal is recognized with a credit to profit or loss.

-3.29 Minimum dividend
+3.28 Minimun dividend

-As required by the Shareholders' Corporations Act, unless decided otherwise by the unanimous vote by the shareholders of subscribed and paid shares, a public company must distribute dividends as agreed by the shareholders at the General Shareholders' Meeting held each year with a minimum of 30% of its profit for the year ended December 31, 2013, except when the Company records unabsorbed losses from prior years.
-However, the Company defines as policy the distribution of 50% of its profit for the year ended December 31, 2013.
+As required by the Shareholders' Corporations Act, unless decided otherwise by the unanimous vote by the shareholders of subscribed and paid shares, a public company must distribute dividends as agreed by the shareholders at the General Shareholders' Meeting held each year with a minimum of 30% of its profit for the year ended December 31, 2014, except when the Company records unabsorbed losses from prior years.

+However, the Company defines as policy the distribution of 50% of its profit for the year ended December 31, 2014.

-3.30 Earnings per share
+3.29 Earnings per share